mikeric/rivets/README.md

 ## Usage

 No contrived example here yet, but the `rivets` module is simple.
+It exposes three main functions; a `configure` function that is used to set configuration options and the adapter interface, a `register` function that is used to register custom data bindings and a `bind` function that is used to bind a set of context objects to a DOM element.

-It exposes a single `bind` function that takes three arguements; the parent DOM element that you wish to bind to, an adapter interface, and a set of context objects.
+The `bind` function takes two arguements; the parent DOM element that you wish to bind to and a set of context objects.

-    rivets.bind(el, adapter, {user: currentUser, item: item});
+    rivets.bind(el, {user: currentUser, item: item});

+Configuring Rivets.js is required before anything can be binded, as binding is dependant on having an adapter defined.
+Here's a sample configuration for using Rivets.js with Backbone.js.

+    rivets.configure({
+      adapter: {
+        subscribe: function(obj, keypath, callback) {
+          obj.on('change:' + keypath, function(m, v) { callback(v) });
+        },
+        read: function(obj, keypath) {
+          obj.get(keypath);
+        },
+        publish: function(obj, keypath, value) {
+          obj.set(keypath, data);
+        }
+      }
+    });

+To add custom data bindings, use the `register` function and pass in an identifier for the binding as well as the binding function.
+Binding functions take two arguments; `el` which is the DOM element and `value` which is any new incomming value from the observed context object.

+    rivets.register('active', function(el, value){
+      el.className = value ? 'active' : 'inactive';
+    });

 #### Available bindings: